splunk/public-o11y-docs/logs/timeline.rst

 .. meta DOCS-1962

 .. meta::
-  :description: See an overview of logs with Timeline
+  :description: Log Observer Timeline displays a histogram chart of logged events over time, grouped by values of the “message” field.
+See the spread of error severity levels.

 The Log Observer Timeline displays a histogram of logged events over time, grouped by values of the message field ``severity``.
 Note that Log Observer Connect has no default aggregation.
 You can change Log Observer's default aggregation by changing the value in the :strong:`Group by` field.
 To learn more, see :new-page-ref:`logs-aggregations`.